Research team

 |

-Lisa Smithers is a Professor and Head of the Discipline of Public Health at the School of Health & Society, University of Wollongong.
-Lisa is a paediatric and perinatal epidemiologist.
-Her research is focused on understanding how early life events (during pregnancy, infancy and early childhood) impact on health and human capital.
+Professor Lisa Smithers is an epidemiologist and Head of the Discipline of Public Health, School of Health & Society, University of Wollongong.
+Lisa’s research is focused on understanding how early life events (during pregnancy, infancy and early childhood) impact on health and human capital.
 As part of her program of research, Lisa is interested in how to overcome the effects of social disadvantage in early life.
+Her methodological expertise includes large population-based datasets, randomised controlled trials, and systematic reviews.
+Lisa is also interested in contemporary methods for making better causal inference from observational data. |

 |